 From the tower one is able to see the skyline of Boston to the south, and the mountains of Maine to the northwest.
 Looking down to the southeast about a half mile offshore you may see an iron pole jutting out from the water.
 This marks an area called the “Londoner” so named because of the reef just below the surface which has claimed hundreds of vessels, most bound to Boston from London in the early 1700s.
 This reef was one of the reasons the original twin towers were built by the British of Massachusetts Bay Colony in 1771.
 The other reason was to be able to differentiate Cape Ann Light Station from Boston Light to the south and Portsmouth Light to the north.

-Camping on Thacher Island - Closed for the Season
+Camping on Thacher Island - Opens June 2024

-Please know that camping on Thacher Island is basic: there is no water, firepit or electricity.
+Thacher Island camping is very basic: there is no water, firepit or electricity.
 Open fires are prohibited and campers must bring their own water.
 This is a carry-in, carry-out island and you must take out everything that you bring with you.
 The site has an environmentally-friendly solar-powered composting toilet and picnic tables, as well as a large covered pavilion to provide campers with sun and rain protection.
 No pets are allowed.
 Fees are $5 per person, per day, and reservations can be made during the summer by calling the Thacher Island Keeper at 508-284-0144.

 Rockport, Massachusetts